andrewkeller/REALbasic-Common-KFS-BSD/README.txt

 LIBRARY CONTENTS

 The purpose of this repository is to provide additional classes and functionality to the REALbasic language.
-The library itself is contained within the Common folder.
-The project file, GUI Project.rbres, exists to run the unit tests, located in the Unit Tests folder.
-All classes internal to the app that run unit tests are located inside the Local folder.
+This library is setup as a GUI application, where the library code is in the Common folder.
+The purpose of the library application is to run the library's unit tests.

 This library currently provides the following items: